tikuma-lsuhsc/python-hupa/README.rst

 Príncipe de Asturias Hospital Voice Disorders Database.

 **This module does not contain the database itself.** The database belongs to Prof. Juan I.
-Godino-Llorente at Universidad Politécnica de Madrid, and he kindly makes it available for free to non-commercial research use.
+Godino-Llorente (email: ignacio.godino@upm.es) at Universidad Politécnica de Madrid, and he kindly makes it available for free to non-commercial research use.
 Users must contact him to obtain the license and to download the database.

 Install
 -------